 Clubs:

-The grounds first recorded use for football was in 1870, involving Hastings Amateur Athletic Club and a combined local school team, though this was played under rugby rules.
-By the 1890s the ground was regularly used for the association game and was being used by two local athletic clubs, Hastings & St Leonards Amateur Athletic Club (separate to the formerly mentioned club) and Hastings Alliance.
+The ground’s first recorded use for football came in 1870, when Hastings Amateur Athletic Club faced a combined local schools team—although the match was played under rugby rules.
+By the 1890s the venue was being used regularly for association football and was shared by two athletic clubs: the later Hastings & St Leonards Amateur Athletic Club (distinct from the club involved in the 1870 match) and Hastings Alliance.

-Hastings & St Leonards United used the venue as their home ground until their demise in 1910.
-The Central Ground committee quickly set up tennis courts where the football pitch used to be marked out, preventing the ground from hosting matches.
-There were proposals for the ground to host football once more in 1948 after Hastings & St Leonards FC had been forced out of the Pilot Field, but the football club and ground committee were unable to agree terms.
+Hastings & St Leonards United used the Central Ground as their home until the club folded in 1910.
+Shortly afterwards, the committee installed tennis courts on the former pitch, preventing any further football from being played there.
+In 1948, after Hastings & St Leonards FC had been forced out of the Pilot Field, proposals were made to return football to the Central Ground, but the club and committee were unable to reach an agreement.

-In 1982 Hastings Council voted to have a shopping centre built on the site and move the cricket ground to Horntye, but these plans were initially rejected by the government in 1984.
-However in 1986 the Central Ground committee had decided to move and planning permission was granted in 1988.
-The new cricket ground at Horntye was opened in 1996 and the Priory Meadow Shopping Centre in 1997.
+In 1982 Hastings Council voted to develop a shopping centre on the site and relocate the cricket ground to Horntye.
+The government initially rejected these plans in 1984, but in 1986 the Central Ground committee agreed to move.
+Planning permission followed in 1988.
+The new cricket ground at Horntye opened in 1996, and Priory Meadow Shopping Centre opened the following year.

 Also known as: Catholic Ground, Brisco Estate